 Of course, bullying doesn't stop when we leave school.
 We find bullies everywhere in life.
-People seeking to meet their own desire power, status, and excitement by seeking to block your needs.
+People seeking to meet their own needs desire power, status, and excitement, by seeking to block your needs.

 So how did I help Marsha, and how can you handle a bully at work?